Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 The volcanic Solomon Islands in the southwest Pacific Ocean are part of an intra-oceanic island arc system extending south to Vanuatu, southwest of the present-day North Fiji basin and northeast of the New Hebrides basin.

-Globalshift considers the Solomon Islands and their surrounding waters, being comprised of young volcanic rocks and fringing reefs onshore and oceanic crust offshore, to have no oil and gas potential.
+Since the Solomon Islands and their surrounding waters are thus comprised of young volcanic rocks and fringing reefs onshore, and oceanic crust offshore, Globalshift considers the country to have no oil and gas potential.